 There will be three exams and, collectively, they account for up to 60% of your grade.
-The exams will only be given on the assigned exam dates (indicated above and in the schedule below) from 6:30 PM to 8:00 PM.
-Exams end promptly at 8:00 PM regardless of when you arrive, so be sure to arrive on time, and no students will be allowed to begin their exam after the first student finishes.
+The exams will only be given on the assigned exam dates.
+Exams end promptly at the end of the class time regardless of when you arrive, so be sure to arrive on time, and no students will be allowed to begin their exam after the first student finishes.
 See exam details below.